1999 Russian apartment bombings: Volgodonsk, Rostov Oblast

 A truck bomb exploded on 16 September 1999, outside a nine-story apartment complex in the southern Russian city of Volgodonsk, killing 17 people and injuring 69.
 The bombing took place at 5:57 am.
 Surrounding buildings were also damaged.
 The blast also happened 9 mi from a nuclear power plant.
-Prime Minister Putin signed a decree calling on law enforcement and other agencies to develop plans within three days to protect industry, transportation, communications, food processing centres and nuclear complexes.
+Prime Minister Vladimir Putin signed a decree calling on law enforcement and other agencies to develop plans within three days to protect industry, transportation, communications, food processing centres and nuclear complexes.

-Ryazan incident
+Prevented bombings in Ryazan

 At 20:30 on 22 September 1999, Alexei Kartofelnikov, a resident of an apartment building in the city of Ryazan noticed two suspicious men who carried sacks into the basement from a car.
 While the license plate indicated that the car was registered in Moscow, a sheet of paper was taped over the last two digits, and the number written on it implied that the car was local.

 Kartofelnikov alerted the police, but by the time they arrived the car and the men were gone.
 The policemen found three sacks of white powder in the basement, each weighing 50 kg.
 A detonator and a timing device were attached to the sacks.
 The detonator was reported by a Russian newspaper to be a 12-gauge shotgun shell filled with powder.
 The timer was set to 5:30 AM.
 Yuri Tkachenko, the head of the local bomb squad, disconnected the detonator and the timer.
 Reportedly, Tkachenko tested the three sacks of white substance with a "MO-2" gas analyser, which detected RDX vapors.

 Inhabitants of the apartment building were evacuated.
 According to David Satter, residents of neighboring buildings fled their homes in terror, to the effect that nearly 30,000 residents spent the night on the street.
 Police and rescue vehicles converged from different parts of the city.
 As many as 1,200 local police officers were put on alert, the railroad stations and the airport were surrounded, and roadblocks were set up on highways leaving the city.